Speakers

 Mikael Carmona

-Head of the Hardware Security Division, CEA-Leti
+Head of Cybersecurity Department, CEA-Leti

 Mikael Carmona

-Head of the Hardware Security Division, CEA-Leti
+Head of Cybersecurity Department, CEA-Leti

 BIO:

 Mikael Carmona is an engineer (Grenoble INP, 2007), agrégé in mathematics (2007), and PhD in signal processing (Grenoble INP, 2011).
 Researcher at CEA-Leti from 2011 to 2015 in the field of sensor networks, he co-founded the start-up Morphosense as CTO.
 He mainly contributes to the establishment and execution of the company's Technological, Product and Operational roadmaps.
 In 2021, he joined the Cybersecurity department of CEA-Leti and worked in the fields of post-quantum cryptography and random number generators.
 He took charge of the Component Security Laboratory from 2022 to 2025.
-He is currently Head of the Cybersecurity department of CEA-Leti.
+He is currently Head of the Cybersecurity department of CEA-Leti

 Xavier Banchelin